JonathanPerry651/gitlab-mtls/docs/design.md

 ## 6. Limitations
 *   No robust readiness probes for upstream dependency (basic TCP dial).
-*   User Map is currently hardcoded in `main.go` source (requires rebuild to add users).
+*   User Map is currently hardcoded in `Config.java` source (requires rebuild to add users).
 *   No support for CRL/OCSP revocation lists (revocation requires removing CA or code update).
 *   **Token Lifespan Limitation**: GitLab API `expires_at` field only accepts `YYYY-MM-DD` format.
 This enforces a minimum token validity of ~24 hours.
 Tokens evicted from the proxy cache may still be valid in GitLab until the end of the day.